 - Current status: graduate / student

 - Your business case.

 Some of the personal data we collect from you are required to enable us to fulfil our duties to you or to others.
-For example, to provide you with information regarding your participation in Battle of the Minds, we need to collect your name and email address.
+For example, to provide you with information regarding your participation in Battle of Minds, we need to collect your name and email address.

 Depending on the type of personal data in question and the grounds on which we may be processing it, should you decline to provide us with such data, we may not be able to fulfil the request.
-For example, if you do not provide university status, you will not be able to compete in Battle of the Minds.
+For example, if you do not provide current status, you will not be able to compete in Battle of Minds.